KeithIMyers/chromiumos-docs/security_severity_guidelines.md

 They are related to to the [Severity Guidelines for Chrome Security Issues].
-One key difference between the Chrome and Chrome OS security models is that Chrome OS needs to protect against physically local attackers in certain cases, such as at the lockscreen.
+One key difference between the Chrome and Chrome OS security models is that Chrome OS needs to protect against physically local attackers in certain cases, such as at the lock screen.

 [TOC]